dandalton1/excersize-app/API.README.md

-This API documentation describes what
+# This describes what can be done with the API

     POST /login
 Allows a user to log in.